vickynovlani/nops-docs/index.md

 1. Follow the steps for [Automatic Setup](/onboarding-aws-with-automatic-setup.html) or [Manual Setup](/onboarding-aws-with-manual-setup) to get started with the nOps platform.

+Read about the necessary [IAM permissions](/iam-policy-nops-free-platform.html) for the free platform.

 ## Next Steps ##